IA. OVERVIEW

 A 'financial asset' is measured at the amortised cost if both the following conditions are met:

-i) the asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and
+i) The asset is held within a business model whose objective is to hold financial assets for collecting contractual cash flows, and

-ii) contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+ii) Contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

-After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
+Financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in finance income in the Statement of Profit and Loss.
+The EIR amortization is included in "Finance Income" in the Statement of Profit and Loss.
 The losses arising from impairment are recognised in the Statement of Profit and Loss.
 This category generally applies to trade and other receivables.

 Derecognition

-A financial asset (or, where applicable, a part of a financial asset or part of similar financial assets) is primarily derecognised (i.e. removed from the Company's balance sheet) when:
+A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is primarily derecognised (i.e. removed from the Company's financial statements) when:

 i) the Company has transferred substantially all the risks and rewards of the asset, or